New Heights. New Pleasures

 Placing the Bybee Holographic AC Adapters at the amplifiers was the logical place to start since Garner sent me only one pair.
 Everything was plugged into the newly released Bybee/Curl Holographic AC conditioner(which, by the way, also uses Crystal technology).

-Okay, with all the Bybees already in the system, one might consider more to be overkill.
+Okay, with all the Bybees already in the system, adding more might be overkill.
 I can understand this, in light of high costs and diminishing returns.
 This question has arisen before: just how much Bybee in one system is too much?
-I can report that I clearly haven’t reached the saturation point because the addition of the two Holographic Adapters took my system decidedly closer to my ideal.
+I can report that I clearly haven’t reached the saturation point, as adding the two Holographic Adapters brought my system much closer to my ideal.

 Turn up the quiet

 Serious evaluations didn’t begin until the 200-hour burn-in mark was reached.
-Overall, the soundstage became what you might call more “relaxed” with an increase in focus and image specificity.
-Bass quality and solidity improved, while the noise-floor seemed to drop even further.
+Overall, the soundstage became more “relaxed,” with increased focus and image specificity.
+Bass quality and solidity improved, while the noise floor seemed to drop even further.
 High frequencies had an authenticity and a three-dimensionality that appeared almost halo-like around the Sunny Majestic’s huge physical presence.
 These behemoths did a better disappearing act than Chris Angel!

-Bybee devices in practice have proven their bona fides time and time again.
+Bybee devices have proven their bona fides in practice time and time again.
 The SES Bullets and Bybee/Curl AC conditioner are markedly superior to the older models.
 Of course, a potential purchaser hearing this sort of talk usually suspects advertising hoopla.
-So I asked Moreno Mitchell and Russell Lichter, respectively, to write on the Bybee/Curl AC conditioner (read it here) and Crystal AC cord because I thought I might come across as too biased in Jack Bybee’s favor.
-I felt sure that these products were so good that others—who ears I respect—would also find them extraordinary.
+So I asked Moreno Mitchell and Russell Lichter, respectively, to write on the Bybee/Curl AC conditioner (read it here) and the Crystal AC cord because I thought I might come across as too biased in Jack Bybee’s favor.
+I was sure these products were so good that others—whose ears I respect—would find them extraordinary as well.
 Their reviews confirmed my experience.

-After many months of listening to these Bybee products, I have come to the conclusion that essentially its all about removing unwanted noise.
+After many months of listening to these Bybee products, I have come to the conclusion that essentially, it’s all about removing unwanted noise.
 Simple.
 What’s not so simple is understanding how it’s done.
 That’s for all Bybee’s competitors to try and figure out.
-I could care less.
-What matters most to me is whether these products work as advertised and if so, then my only job is to help spread the word of my personal experiences through this review.
+I couldn’t care less.
+What matters most to me is whether these products work as advertised; if so, my only job is to help spread the word about my personal experiences through this review.

-With the Bybee Holographic AC Adapters in my system, I have come closer to what I call the perfect storm: a sonic presentation of such convincing authenticity, I unhesitating regard it as a reference against which I can compare any and all comers.
-There is a liquidity throughout the entire frequency range that is hypnotic.
-I have encountered few systems that rival the sheer realism I am now experiencing.
-What’s also interesting is how different it sounds from the ideal systems I’ve heard: not as liquid on the top or as revealing in its purity quotient, but it’s so big, weighty and (very natural) alive sounding.
+With the Bybee Holographic AC Adapters in my system, I have come closer to what I call the perfect storm: a sonic presentation of such convincing authenticity that I unhesitatingly regard it as a reference against which I can compare any and all comers.
+There is a hypnotic liquidity throughout the entire frequency range.
+I have encountered a few systems that rival the sheer realism I am now experiencing.
+What’s also interesting is how different it sounds from the ideal systems I’ve heard: not as liquid on top or as revealing in its purity quotient, but it’s so big, weighty, and (very natural) alive-sounding.

-I am getting closer (not all the way there yet) to what these mega-priced systems offer with no apology necessary when it comes to power output.
+I am getting closer (not all the way there yet) to what these mega-priced systems offer, with no apologies needed, in terms of power output.
 Two Behold 600-watt solid-state amps behaving, even remotely, with the authenticity and finesse of Audio Note or Audio Consulting is a feat few will believe until they hear it for themselves.

 Consider this: the Bybee Crystal AC Cord retails for $1,500, which would seem somewhat expensive if it were merely another good AC cord.
-But the fact is that this particular AC cord will embarrass cords costing ten-times as much.
-Adding the Bybee Holographic AC Adapter moves the price to a $3,500 total, but it moves the combo to that rarified strata where only the most outrageously beautiful (and expensive) products currently dwell.
-To be able to achieve that goal, to be able to arrive at that sonic place, at this price, I would have considered impossible had I not heard it for myself.
+But this particular AC cord will outperform cords costing ten times as much.
+Adding the Bybee Holographic AC Adapter brings the total to $3,500, but moves the combo to a rarified stratum where only the most outrageously beautiful (and expensive) products currently dwell.
+To be able to achieve that goal, to be able to arrive at that sonic place, at this price, I would have considered it impossible had I not heard it for myself.

 Need I say more?